 This is one area where you need to be careful.
 Taking a political stance could lose you fans.
 Supporting a mental health charity – if the message is authentic – is something that will help everyone.

-SEO Services USA mentioned during an interview that Facebook, Twitter, and Instagram aren’t the only social networks.
+During an interview, someone mentioned that Facebook, Twitter, and Instagram aren’t the only social networks.
 If you’re looking to reach as many people as possible that are seeking out music – instead of people who are already fans – then you should market on Bandcamp and Soundcloud.
 These are great places to reach engaged and excited users who are looking for new music to listen to.

 You could try running remix competitions – pick a ‘hidden gem’ song from your album and ask people to remix it.
 By doing this, you will get attention for your album from the fans of the artists doing the remix, as well as from your existing fans.